MathsJam/mathsjam-site/gathering/archive/2017/index.md

 [Will](https://twitter.com/WillKirkby) uses a trinary celluar automaton to sort binary numbers, then asks if you can use a (n+1)-ary celluar automaton to sort n-ary numbers, then shows us lots of excellent other cellular automata.

-#### Peter Rowlett: Fermi problems
+#### Peter Rowlett: Fermi problems for teaching mathematical modelling

-[Peter](https://twitter.com/peterrowlett) uses Fermi problems to justify the definition and use of the approximate geometric mean.
+[Peter](https://twitter.com/peterrowlett) uses Fermi problems he uses in teaching mathematical modelling.
+He also shares his favourite method for answering them, which is the *approximate geometric mean*, [as described in this blog post](http://connor-johnson.com/2016/10/02/approximation-and-the-geometric-mean/).

 #### Kathryn Taylor: Adventures in modular origami